slowernews/wisdom-tldr/README.md

 > *'Strategy requires thought; tactics require observation.' -- Max Euwe*

+> *'The script is going to be bad but in the end we'll finish eating pizza.'*

 HOWEVER, some people get paralyzed by over thinking.

-> *'Don’t think too much, you’ll create a problem that wasn’t there in the first place.'*

 > *'While we are reasoning concerning life, life is gone.' -- David Hume*

 <!--
-> *'the script going to be bad, but in the end you'll finish eating pizza.'* -- predict things. some things are inevitable

 Decide in advance what your time is worth.
 Do not let others tell you how much you will be paid.
 They may make offers, but it is never their decision.
 It is yours.

 understand the problem (what is the priority) -> visualize a solution, come out with a plan -> overcomunicate -> adapt to win (the enemy has always a vote